root-project/root/documentation/users-guide/FittingHistograms.md

 *  Data classes containing the data sets used in the fitting.
-These classes are the`ROOT::Fit::BinData`for describing bin data sets, thus data points containing both coordinates and a corresponding value/weight with optionally an error on the value or the coordinate  and the `ROOT::Fit::UnBinData` for un-binned data sets, which consisst only of a vector of coordinate values.
+These classes are the`ROOT::Fit::BinData`for describing bin data sets, thus data points containing both coordinates and a corresponding value/weight with optionally an error on the value or the coordinate  and the `ROOT::Fit::UnBinData` for un-binned data sets, which consists only of a vector of coordinate values.
 The coordinate values can be one-dimensional (i.e. one entry per event) or multi-dimensional (N entries per event).
 * Function classes defining the type of fit (the objective function used for fitting):
 	-  `ROOT::Fit::Chi2FCN` for chi2 (least-square fits),